A ship moored at a harbour in Cornwall, UK.

 There are more pre-1919 homes today than there were 10 years ago:

 • At first glance, this evidence appears counterintuitive.
-However, it is through the conversion of existing historic homes into multiple dwellings, and through the conversion of non-domestic historic assets into homes, that our historic buildings continue to give.
-Heritage assets are adaptable and can respond to evolving societal needs if invested in
+However, it is through the conversion of existing historic homes into multiple dwellings, and through the conversion of non-domestic historic assets into homes, that our historic buildings continue to rise.
+With investment, heritage assets are adaptable and can respond to evolving societal needs

-Figure DES 1.5a – A line graph showing pre-1919 residential buildings, across 9 regions in England (and as a total).
-Click the regions in the legend to add or remove this data.
-Source: Valuation Office Agency.
+Figure note: Click the regions in the legend to add or remove this data.

 Internet Explorer 11 cannot display this chart / image.
 To see it, please use a different browser eg: Chrome or Safari.